 A good rule of thumb is that if a trending diet is marketed in a way that predominantly preys upon the insecurities of its target audience, instead of promoting health and wellness above all, you should stay away.

 Not only are these diets often not helpful, they can even cause harm to those who try them.
-Expect for a rare few, they are often money drains in the best of cases, and harmful to one’s health in the worst.
+Except for a rare few, they are often money drains in the best of cases, and harmful to one’s health in the worst.

 The best bet is to pursue good nutrition and a balanced activity level — because that is the only tried and true path to good health.